Odwalla-J/ODCON/README.md

  - Spring from any cheap ink pen
  - -GX16 6-pin connector

-Electronics information and assembly instructions can be located using the Gun4IR project link above.
+Gun4IR information and assembly instructions can be located using the Gun4IR project link above.

+Compatible parts links available at the bottom of the post.

 ![ODCON1 Cutaway Shot](https://user-images.githubusercontent.com/93094360/166126016-0d2219e2-3e4f-47b1-bcdf-8dd4d5f5d81b.PNG)